eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 To connect to the board via serial/SSH you will need a client like Putty or TeraTerm.

-[//]: # (For getting a tilt/orientation vector you would need to do a bit of trigonometry on the accelerometer data and that is not shown here.)

-[//]: # (This syntax works like a comment, and won't appear in any output.)

 #### Libraries
-[//]: # (Dalon helped to build out the below descriptions.)

 * MRAA